Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 But Ellen believed in me.
-When some colleagues proposed to expel me permanently, she used her influence to convince them not only to let me stay, but also to let me pass the forth grade.
-On top of that she aranged that I could follow an extra subject, required to go to university.
+When some colleagues proposed to expel me permanently, she used her influence to convince them not only to let me stay, but also to let me pass the fourth grade.
+On top of that she arranged that I could follow an extra subject, required to go to university.
 Without here, that would have not happend.